Square Terminal Troubleshooting

 They do not support:

 Cleaning your Terminal

-To clean the reader on Square Terminal, you can use card reader cleaning cards or a folded paper towel.
+For minor scuffs and marks, you can use any electronic cleaning cloth.
+To clean the reader on Square Terminal, you can use card reader cleaning card or a folded paper towel.
 Slide the cleaning card or paper towel through the card reader slot to clear any spills or debris.

 If you’re still having trouble, please give our Support Team a call and we can help get you back to business.